voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

     :align: center

-On the right side of the banner, clicking the "Back to the latest version" button will take you back to the samples page for the dataset HEAD (you can also do this by clicking the "Samples" tab).
-There is also a convenient dropdown from the 3-dot (kebab) menu which gives various :ref:`management functions <snapshot-management>` for the current Snapshot.
+On the right side of the banner, clicking the "Back to the latest version" button will take you back to the samples page for the dataset HEAD.
+You can also do this by clicking the "Samples" tab.
+There is also a convenient dropdown from the 3-dot (kebab) menu which gives various :ref:`management functions <dataset-versioning-snapshot-management>` for the current Snapshot.

 .. image:: /images/teams/versioning/browse-banner-right.png
     :alt: browse-banner-rightside
     :align: center

-.. _loading-snapshots-sdk:

 SDK
 ~~~

-Snapshots can also be loaded via the FiftyOne SDK ``load_dataset()`` method.
+Snapshots can also be loaded via the FiftyOne SDK
+:func:`load_dataset() <fiftyone.core.dataset.load_dataset>` method.
+The
-The following snippet will load an existing Snapshot of a dataset.
-It can then
+following snippet will load an existing Snapshot of a dataset.
+It can then be
-be interacted with as if it is a normal dataset, except for any operations that
+interacted with as if it is a normal dataset, except for any operations that
 would cause modifications.

 .. code-block:: python